freenas/freenas-docs/userguide/storage.rst

    :guilabel:`ZFS Deduplication` left disabled, copy the data to the new dataset, and destroy the original dataset.
 #endif freenas

+.. tip:: Deduplication is often considered when using a group of very similar virtual machine images.
+However, other features of ZFS can provide dedup-like functionality more efficiently.
+For example, create a dataset for a standard VM, then clone that dataset for other VMs.
+Only the difference between each created VM and the main dataset are saved, giving the effect of deduplication without the overhead.

 .. index:: Compression